-The polymeric composition of the lingocellulosic biomass, to some extent influences the nature of the torrefied products.
+The polymeric composition of the lingo-cellulosic biomass, to some extent influences the nature of the torrefied products.
 Table 5 presents the temperature ranges over which the thermal degradation of the hemicellulose, cellulose, and the lignin takes place during the pyrolysis process.
 It indicates that the lignin decomposes over a wider temperature range than the other two components.
 The stability of the lignin is due to the thermal stability of its different functional groups containing oxygen (Brebu and Vasile, 2009).
 On the other hand, hemicellulose is highly sensitive in the narrow temperature range of torrefaction.

-The mass loss during the torrefaction therefore, it depends highly the devolatilization on of hemicellulose.
+on the devolatilization of hemicellulose.
 The hemicellulose shows significant effects in the initiation and propagation of different pyrolysis reactions (Rousset et al., 2011).
-The composition of hemicellulose also affects the the degradation rate of the biomass.
-For example, biomass with higher xylan in hemicellulose more is temperature sensitive than the one with a mannan based hemicellulose (Basu, 2013).
-The celluloss are relatively stable to the temperature than the hemicellulose. because of the crystalline structured of the cellulosic fibrils.
+The composition of the hemicellulose also affects the degradation rate of the biomass.
+For example, biomass with higher xylan in hemicellulose is more temperature sensitive than the one with a mannan based hemicellulose (Basu, 2013).
+The celluloss are relatively stable to the temperature than the hemicellulose, because of the crystalline structured of the cellulosic fibrils.
 Breakage of these crystalline fibrils, which affects glucosidic bonds between glucose monomers, and inter and intra-molecular hydrogen bonds at a higher torrefaction temperature, reduces the strength of solid products (Emsley and Stevens, 1994).
 Table 6 presents typical mass loss percentages of the hemicellulose, cellulose and the lignin at different torrefaction temperatures.